-I explained why I couldn’t read at the moment, then, I gave a time frame.
-I said that in about five minutes, after I get all the patties flipped, we could read the book.
+In this case, explain why you can’t read at the moment, then give a time frame.
+Say that in about five minutes, after you get all the patties flipped, you could then read the book together.

-I also asked him if he wanted to read next to me while I cooked.
-This helped cement the idea that I wasn’t saying “no” just because, but that I had a good reason.
+You might even ask him if he wants to read next to you while you cook.
+This can help cement the idea that you’re not saying “no” just because, but that you have a good reason.

-Another way giving a reason helps set boundaries is you’re able to explain poor behavior.
-Let’s say your child has said hurtful words to you.
+Another way giving a reason helps set boundaries is that you’re able to explain poor behavior.
+Let’s say he said hurtful words to you.
 Establish your own boundaries by saying how his words hurt your feelings.
 Explain how you expect him to treat you, and how he can better express himself.

 4. Give freedom within boundaries

 A bit of preparation can save you so much frustration when you set boundaries.
 Back to our analogy of boundaries as fences: Think of ways you can erect those fences even before your kids need them.

 For instance, baby proof your home.
-Instead of telling your now mobile infant not to touch this or that, make the room safe for him.
-Prevent common dangers by baby proofing, then allow him to explore within those confines.
+Instead of telling your now mobile infant not to touch this or that, make the room safe for her.
+Prevent common dangers by baby proofing, then allow her to explore within those confines.

 The same goes with the choices your child can make.
-He can wear any clothes from a certain drawer, one you stocked with summer attire.
-You’re giving him the freedom to decide what to wear, but within the boundaries that they have to be summer clothes.
+She can wear any clothes from a certain drawer, one you stocked with winter attire.
+You’re giving her the freedom to decide what to wear, but within the boundaries that the clothes have to be appropriate for the season.

 Examples of setting boundaries with kids

-We’ve talked about the important balance of giving enough freedom within safe and reasonable boundaries.
+We’ve talked about the balance of giving enough freedom within safe and reasonable boundaries.
 What are a few examples of boundaries you can use for your kids?
 Here are a few: